syncfusion-content/winui-docs/winui/Ribbon/Ribbon-Keytip.md

 {% endhighlight %}
 {% endtabs %}

-When a control's KeyTip is activated, the following control action is executed:
+When a control's access text is activated, the following control action is executed:

-* A ribbon tab’s KeyTip will select the tab.
+* The access text of a ribbon tab selects the tab.
-* A ribbon gallery control's KeyTip will open the gallery.
+* The access text of a ribbon gallery control opens the gallery.
-* A backstage menu button KeyTip will open the ribbon backstage.
+* The backstage menu button's access text opens the ribbon backstage.
-* Using a ribbon button and launcher button KeyTips will execute the button's command or Click event.
+* When the ribbon button or launcher button access text is activated, the command or Click event is executed.
-* Using the KeyTip of a RibbonDropDownButton and RibbonSplitButton will open the button's drop-down content.
+* The access text of the RibbonDropDownButton and RibbonSplitButton opens the drop-down content of the button.

-## Creating KeyTip for ribbon
+## Creating key tip for ribbon

-The `KeyTipService` in a ribbon represents the service that provides the attached properties to enable and manage the KeyTips to the ribbon control.

-The KeyTip can be attached to the ribbon elements by using the `KeyTipService.AccessText` attached property.
+The access text can be attached to the ribbon elements by using the `KeyTipService.AccessText` attached property.

-### Launcher button KeyTip

-The KeyTip for the launcher button can be attached by using the `KeyTipService.LauncherButtonAccessText` attached property in a ribbon group.
+* Ribbon tab access text can be defined in the [RibbonTab](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonTab.html) class.
+* Access text for ribbon items such as ribbon buttons, drop-down buttons, and split buttons can be set in the corresponding control class.

 {% tabs %}
 {% highlight xaml %}